-Barley is very susceptible to waterlogging and is less tolerant than wheat or oats.
-Barley should not be grown on soils where waterlogging is likely to occur for periods of >2 weeks.
+Barley is very susceptible to waterlogging.
+It is less tolerant than wheat or oats.
+Barley should not be grown on soils where waterlogging is likely to occur for periods of >2 weeks, or on irrigation layouts with poor drainage.

-Waterlogging occurs when rainfall exceeds the infiltration rate, water-holding capacity and internal drainage rate of the soil profile.
+Waterlogging occurs when rainfall exceeds the infiltration rate, water-holding capacity, and internal drainage rate of the soil profile.
 Waterlogging fills the air spaces of the soil with water, reducing the oxygen concentration.
-This limits root function and survival, resulting in decreased crop growth or plant death.
-Availability of N and other nutrients may also be reduced.
+This limits root function and survival, resulting in decreased crop growth, or plant death.
+Availability of nitrogen and other nutrients may also be reduced.
 The lack of nutrients slows the rate of leaf growth and accelerates leaf death.
 Tiller initiation is also slowed, reducing the growth and survival of tillers.
 These conditions contribute to yield reductions.
-The amount of reduction depends on the stage of plant development when the waterlogging occurs, the duration of the waterlogging and the soil quality.25
+The amount of reduction depends on the stage of plant development when the waterlogging occurs, the duration of the waterlogging, and the soil quality.
+25